wisniewskikr/chrisblog-it-java-ee/technologies/db/sql/java-ee9-db-embedded-h2-helloworld-manytoone-bidirectional/README.md

 ##### Terminology
 Terminology explanation:
-* **Bidirectional @OneToMany**: this annotation enables connecting two entities in relation many to one - many first entities is related to one second entity.
+* **Bidirectional @ManyToOne**: this annotation enables connecting two entities in relation many to one - many first entities is related to one second entity.
 Bidirectional means that we can start from first entity to get second entities and oppisite way
 * **Embedded H2**: this database starts together with an application.
 It means that we don't have to configure database separetly
 * **API**: Application Programming Interface is designed for communication between machines
 * **REST**: it's communication HTTP protocol with some set of rules